scientific-python/attach-next-milestone-action/README.md

-To use the above, you will need to set a repository secret `MILESTONE_LABELER_TOKEN` to a [fine-grained access token](https://github.blog/2022-10-18-introducing-fine-grained-personal-access-tokens-for-github/) that has permissions to modify PRs.
+To use the above, you will need to set a repository secret `MILESTONE_LABELER_TOKEN` to a [fine-grained access token](https://github.blog/2022-10-18-introducing-fine-grained-personal-access-tokens-for-github/) that has *read & write* permissions to modify *both* issues and PRs.
 If you are generating a token for your org, you first need to enable fine-grained access tokens at `https://github.com/organizations/<YOUR-ORGANIZATION>/settings/personal-access-tokens-onboarding`.

 You can generate the token itself at https://github.com/settings/apps.

 1. Personal access tokens -> Fine-grained tokens.
 Generate new token.
+Token name: milestone-labeler-token.
 2. Select the org which owns the code repository.
    If you don't see your organization listed, you first need to [onboard it](https://github.com/organizations/<YOUR_ORG_NAME>/settings/personal-access-tokens-onboarding).
 3. Choose "Only Select Repositories", and choose the correct one.
+4. Permissions:
-4. Permissions: Repository Permissions -> Pull Requests.
-Access: Read and write.
+   - Repository Permissions -> Pull Requests -> Read and write.
+   - Repository Permissions -> Issues -> Read and write.
-5. Generate the token.
+6. Generate the token.
 If an error appears saying "Sorry, something went wrong", ignore it.

 Copy the token, and navigate to your code repository.
 Under Settings -> Secrets and variables -> Actions, add a repository secret named